Apple IT Training and Certification: What You Need to Know

 Are They Worth It?

-I can confidently say that these two courses and exams represent an excellent investment of time and effort on Apple's part.
+These two courses and exams represent an excellent investment of time and effort on Apple's part.
 The teams that put these together did a great job.
-I encourage any Apple admin to use the free course material and consider taking one or both exams.
+We encourage any Apple admin to use the free course material and consider taking one or both exams.

 See Kandji in Action